 Though both Pearson and Unreasonable have in-house investment funds and may make for ideal partners for the entrepreneurs we align with, we see it as our mission to match the entrepreneurs with strategic financing from the most active and strategic funders in the space.
-To this end, we are hosting a private investor gathering designed to align our select companies with some of the world’s top performing investment funds and foundations interested in profitably investing into solutions that can help bend history in the right direction.
+To this end, we hosted a private investor gathering designed to align our select companies with some of the world’s top performing investment funds and foundations interested in profitably investing into solutions that can help bend history in the right direction.

 I’m an Investor.
 How do I best engage?

 Join us on June 1st, 2017, at The Royal Institution of Great Britain, where the entrepreneurs will present on their compelling for-profit solutions in a dynamic TED-style format.
 You’ll hear what works, what doesn’t, and more about the critical role that entrepreneurs are playing in closing the global literacy gap.
 Click here for more details to register

 Who is behind this program?

 (co-founders of the Project Literacy and a global learning services company) and Unreasonable Group

 .
 To connect directly with our team, email our Global Managing Director at email@example.com.